Skip to main content

 • Ongoing support with local labor laws and regulations

-For example, if a British tech company wanted to hire Singaporean software engineers, they could partner with an EoR to onboard, employ, and pay their talent.
-The relationship between the EoR, supported employee in Singapore, and the British company would look like the following:
+For example, if a British tech company wanted to hire Singaporean software engineers, they could partner with an EOR to onboard, employ, and pay their talent.

 Some companies may choose to engage contractors rather than onboard employees.
 While this may seem like a simpler route to hiring Singaporean talent, it involves complex labor codes and international payment considerations.